BY RYAN ELDER

 There’s no need to send out or train our users on unfamiliar equipment.
 This has streamlined our production process significantly – it’s very convenient, and our advisors enjoy the simplicity.
 Additionally, WebRTC uses Opus audio codecs, which provide great sounding audio.
 While quality will occasionally fluctuate, depending on the stability of the IP network an advisor is using to connect to us, if network conditions are good, the audio sounds wonderful.
 We love it because connecting users is easier than it’s ever been – they click a link, and we’re set to go.
 From the standpoint of simplicity, it’s made our jobs much easier.

-Ryan Elder is the Lead of Radio Production for Retirement HQ.
+The author is the Lead of Radio Production for Retirement HQ.